Lovesy History, Family Crest & Coats of Arms

 Early Notables of the Lovesy family (pre 1700)

-Migration of the Lovesy family to the New World and Oceana
+Migration of the Lovesy family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Lovesy or a variant listed above: Robert Livezey settled in Philadelphia in 1856; John Livesey settled in Philadelphia in 1833; Thomas Livesey arrived in Philadelphia in 1863.